NCAR/i-wrf/docs/Users_Guide/compute-platform/windows.rst

 -------------------

-Simulations like WRF often require significant computing resources, so it is recommended that the computer you use have at least four cores, 32 GB of RAM, and 50 Gb of available disk space.
+Simulations like WRF often require significant computing resources, so it is recommended that the computer you use have at least four cores, 32 GB of RAM, and 50 GB of available disk space.
 This exercise runs the I-WRF programs as Docker "containers", which simplifies the set-up work needed to run the simulation and verification.
 However, the code used to build those Docker containers was compiled expressly for use on